abhi-abhi86/Multi-Species-Disease-Detection-and-Management-System/README.md

 **Q: How do I resolve dependency conflicts?**
 A: Try creating a fresh virtual environment and installing dependencies in the order listed in the requirements.txt file.

+**Q: What are the new LLM features?**
+A: The futuristic edition includes OpenAI GPT integration for enhanced chatbot responses, personalized treatment plans, and natural language explanations of diagnoses.

 ---